-I draw from a house of theories that consists of a number of different modalities.
+I draw from a range of theories that consists of a number of different modalities.
 This makes me a Humanistic Integrative Counsellor.
 I’m also a member of the British Association for Counselling and Psychotherapy.
-As a therapist I work following the BACP ethical guidelines.
-I am therefore bound by confidentiality and dedicated to my client’s well-being.
+As a therapist my work follows the BACP ethical guidelines.
+I am therefore bound by confidentiality and dedicated to the well-being of my clients.

-It is important to have a supportive and nurturing relationship in the way that I work.
 I provide my clients with a safe space to reflect and better understand the challenges that face them.
 I believe everyone has the capacity to realise their own potential, to feel they are enjoying life and to find some inner contentment.
-I am fully committed to help you find yours.
+I am fully committed to helping you find yours.

-I have worked with a broad variety of clients dealing with:
+I have worked with a broad variety of clients including:

 Feeling lost or stuck in life

 Training, qualifications & experience

 I am a qualified Counsellor with a degree in Humanistic Integrative Counselling.
 I have two private practices in West London.

 My most recent placement was at the mental health charity, Mind, providing support to clients with a wide range of issues.
 I also have experience working within a brief counselling service, with clients on both short and longer-term basis.

 Acknowledging that something doesn’t feel right can be difficult, and asking for help can be even more daunting.
 If you are reading these words, then you’ve already made a brave start.